AbhishekBasu-14/Game_Silent_Hunter_x86/README.md

 # Game_Silent_Hunter_x86
 Using 8086 ALP implement a game where a shooter (a ship/submarine) can fire (missiles/torpedoes) and shoot at targets (using space bar) and move in four directions using arrow keys.
+The Game - Silent Hunter
+The game is based on a scenario of World War 2 where German submarines used to sink the Allied merchant vessels.
+The player is in command of a  submarine that can move in all four directions using the arrow keys.
+The submarine can fire torpedoes using the Space bar.
+The aim of the submarine is to sink as many ships as it can before it finishing all its lives.
+If you miss a ship, the enemy can give away your position to the Allied Naval forces, so your chance of getting detected increases.
+Showcase your skills out there in the sea and sink as many ships as you can.
+Happy Gaming !!!